sumimhasan/sumimhasan/README.md

 Hey!
 I'm **Sumim Hasan** — aka **Joy** — from **Bangladesh**.
 I’m diving deep into the worlds of **Artificial Intelligence** and **Web Development**.
-Clean code, clever solutions, and building tech that *actually matters* — that’s my game.
+Clever solutions and building tech that *actually matters* — that’s my game.

 ---